 5 ways to make positive career changes over the next 12 months

 The start of a new year can feel like a great time for reflection, setting goals, and making changes.
-This isn’t just a great time for creating personal goals and planning how you want to improve your life at home – it can also be a good time to reassess what you want from your career, ways you can work on your work/life balance, and reaffirm your overall life goals (and how work can fit into or around them).
+But the truth is, we can do this any time.
+Perhaps you’r thinking about how you want to improve your life at home or even reassessing what you want from your career and reaffirm your overall life goals (and how work can fit into or around them).

 Whether you’re toying with the idea of a complete career change, are thinking about how to take the next step in your current role, or are looking for inspiration to allow more creative outlets within your working life, knowing where to start can be tough.
-Here are five simple tips that can help you start to make more positive changes this year (and kickstart new beginnings in your career).
+Here are five simple tips that can help you start to make more positive changes over the next 12 months (and kickstart new beginnings in your career).

 Figuring out whether you’re looking to feel more fulfilled at work, or if that sense of achievement can be gained through other areas of your life (such as setting up a side business, volunteering, or freelancing) can help to set the bigger goal posts.
 Once you know where you want to end up, it can help shape your more immediate pathway towards that end goal.